NoNum3/tabi-tabi-os-main/README.md

-# Work from Coffee
+# Tabi Tabi OS

-WFCOS (Work From Cafe OS) is a web-based desktop environment designed to centralize your digital workflow and enhance productivity.
-By providing a single, organized interface, it helps users reduce clutter, streamline tasks, and access essential tools and applications efficiently from any browser.
+"Inspired by the Japanese word 'Tabi-Tabi' (often, frequently), this OS provides a streamlined toolkit of reusable utilities.
+We prioritize performance, minimalist design, and a great user experience, inviting users to rate and shape the tool collection through feedback.

-Built with a cutting-edge stack including Next.js 15, React 19, and Tailwind CSS v4, WFCOS offers a customizable and performant workspace.
-Leveraging Radix UI and shadcn/ui, it provides a familiar, desktop-like environment tailored to your needs.
-Ideal for remote workers, developers, and anyone seeking a consistent and personalized command center for their online activities.
+Built with a cutting-edge stack including Next.js 15, React 19, and Tailwind CSS v4, Tabi Tabi OS offers a customizable and performant workspace.
+Leveraging Radix UI and shadcn/ui, it provides a collection of useful tools accessible from any browser.
+Ideal for anyone seeking a consistent and efficient toolkit for online activities.

 ## 🛠️ Tech Stack